Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Evaluations

 \subsection{Iris Classification}

-The Iris data set includes four features: sepal length, sepal width, petal length, and petal width.
-The dataset is split in a ratio of $8:2$ for training/testing data.
+The Iris data set includes four features and three labels.
+The dataset is split in a ratio of $3:1$ for training/testing data.
 The circuit ansatz chosen for the problem is illustrated in Figure \ref{fig:expc}.
 The features are normalized before being encoded into the qubits.
 The initially prepared 4-qubit state of $\ket{0000}$ is decomposed into a tensor ring as described before.
 The features $\psi$ extracted from the data are encoded onto the qubits using a layer of $R_x$ gates.
 This is followed by a sequence of CNOT gates entangling all the consecutive qubits.
-After this, a sequence of single-qubit gates, i.e., $R_x$, $R_y$, and $R_z$ (See Appendix for matrix representations), are applied to each qubit with trainable parameters.
-Here, $R_x(\cdot), R_y(\cdot), R_z(\cdot)$ are rotation gates about the x, y and z axes respectively in the Bloch sphere.
-The CNOT gate is represented by a connection between two qubit "wires" as show in Figure \ref{fig:expc}.
+After this, a sequence of single-qubit gates, i.e., $R_x$, $R_y$, and $R_z$ , are applied to each qubit with trainable parameters.
+Here, $R_x(\cdot), R_y(\cdot), R_z(\cdot)$ are rotation gates about the x, y and z axes respectively on the Bloch sphere.
+The CNOT gate is represented by a connection between two qubit ``wires" as shown in Figure \ref{fig:expc}.
 The circular end of the connection represents the target qubit and the dot end represent the control qubit.
-A NOT gate or Pauli gate X is applied on the target qubit if the control qubit is a $\ket{1}$.
-The four feature vector is fed into the VQC for training.
-Out of the $2^4$ possible measurements obtained from the VQC, we randomly select 3 measurements for representing 3 classes of the dataset.
-We further apply sigmoid function to selected measures to convert them to class probabilities.
+Out of the $2^4$ possible measurements obtained from the VQC, we select amplitudes of 3 measurements (bitstrings) for representing the 3 classes of the dataset.
+We further apply softmax function to selected measures to convert the expected values to class probabilities.
 Then, we utilize a cross entropy loss and back-propagate to obtain gradients for each trainable parameter.
-In this experiment, we use an Adam optimizer with a learning rate of $0.001$ for $50$ epochs for a batch size of $4$ .
-Tensor ring rank $\chi$ is set to $4$ for all experiments unless otherwise specified.
-The model achieved a final train set accuracy of $72.5\%$ and a test set accuracy of $83.33\%$ while the VQC implementation on Qiskit with full quantum state information results in a train accuracy of 55.03\% and a test accuracy of 57.04\%.
+In this experiment, we use an Adam optimizer with a learning rate of $0.01$ for $50$ epochs for a batch size of $4$ .
+The simulations are repeated with three circuits containing 1, 2 and 3 parametrized layers.
+The results of the experiments along with the results from the Qiskit simulations are listed in Table \ref{tab:results}.